mariano22/argcovidapi/README.md

 ### <code>get_stats : Date -> [ COVIDStats ]</code> of all provinces
-Date must be expressd in DD/MM format.
+Date must be expressed in DD/MM format.

 ```python